Firework-Zz/LZU-INFO422-Influencing-Factors-behind-Video-Game-Sales/Final_Report.md

 - Later-generation home consoles show higher per-game sales, reflecting industry consolidation.
 - The 26% R² lift from linear to non-linear models quantitatively validates that platform-genre synergy matters.

-**Business implication:** Platform-genre strategy should be a deliberate component of release planning, not an afterthought.
+**Business implication:** Platform-genre strategy should be a deliberate component of release planning.

 #### Q2: Genre-Regional Impact